He clawed his way back. He somehow, poetically, found the back of the net in the first high school game of his career, at Pennsauken on Sept. 21.

 "There were plenty of times when I would think, 'How am I going to get through this?' " Verzi said.
 "But I just knew that I had to.
 Deep down, I always knew that I would."

-Delran coach Mike Otto, a fiery veteran coach of two decades, still pauses and cracks a smile at the mention of Verzi on a soccer pitch.
+Delran coach Mike Otto, a fiery veteran coach of two decades, still pauses and cracks a smile at the mention of Verzi on a soccer field.

 "I've never witnessed that kind of determination and love for the game," Otto said.
 "Quite honestly, I never thought he'd come back to the field.
 It's nothing short of a miracle."

-Verzi is matter of fact as he breaks down the rap sheet of injuries that cut down his promising soccer career.
+Verzi is matter of fact as he breaks down the list of injuries that cut down his promising soccer career.

 Verzi's dry assessment of his playing days before high school suggests someone weary of thinking about where he'd be if he had made it through the tryout.

-"Yeah," he said, shrugging his shoulders.
+"Yeah," he said, shrugging.
 "I mean, I was definitely up there with the rest of the kids in that ODP group."

 His first ACL surgery was in August 2009.
 In January 2010, he underwent a scope on his right knee.
 He rehabbed both injuries only to learn that his body had rejected his first ACL reconstruction.